-A dog who is bored will show behavioral problems (non-exhaustive list: intensive licking or biting a part of his body, chase his tail, destruction of objects at home, round trip without purpose along a fence or a door, …).
-It is up to us to offer him enough interesting activities while respecting his needs for recovery and sleep.
-If a dog who is bored shows behavioral problems, an “overbooked” dog will show just as much.
+A dog who is bored will show behavioral problems (non-exhaustive list: intensive licking or biting of a part of his body, chasing after his tail, destruction of objects at home, aimlessly going back and forth along a fence or a door,…).
+It is up to us to provide him with enough interesting activities, while respecting his needs for recovery and sleep.
+If a bored dog shows behavioural problems, an “overbooked” dog will show them just as much.

-Distinction : unwelcome behaviours (natural behaviour for a dog but judged unwelcome in the society) and behavioral disorder (unnatural behaviour of a dog).
+To be differentiated: undesirable behaviour (natural behaviour for the dog but considered undesirable in the human world) and behavioural disorders (unnatural behaviour of the dog).

-The activities also have a direct consequence on the relationship we have with our dog: time spent together strengthens our complicity, with the condition that these shared moments are full of respect, fun and friendliness.
+The activities also have a direct consequence on the relationship we have with our dog: the time spent together reinforces our sense of closeness, as long as these shared moments are filled with respect, fun and enjoyment.